 FIU | Health Update

 FIU | Health is the Herbert Wertheim College of Medicine (HWCOM) Faculty Group Practice.
 Our physicians provide primary and specialized patient care anchored by the groundbreaking research and medical education at the HWCOM.

 Choosing to lead a healthier lifestyle will increase your energy, reduce stress, and make you feel better about yourself.
 FIU has many wellness offerings for faculty and staff that can help you achieve your wellness goals.

 Sign up for our monthly newsletter.
 It covers a range of topics from yoga in the office, better hydration, and many more!

-Our comprehensive Lunch and Learn Series will cover topics ranging from better eating to de-stressing.
-Check out our events calendar for dates and times.
-Sign up on the Professional Development site.
+Our comprehensive Lunch Time Workshops will cover topics ranging from better nutrition, financial wellness, to women’s health.
+Sign up on the Professional Development site under Benefits Administration.
 Each course is worth one professional development hour.